srMarquinho/ultimate-dividend-portfolio/README.md

     Don't worry.
 This is open source.
 Google just wants to ensure you are aware a script will run.

-## Instructions
+## :beginner: Instructions

 1. Check _"Settings"_ sheet tab and choose your currency.

 1. Cells you **should** change and add your own values are light or dark **YELLOW(ish)**.

-  IMPORTANT: **DO NOT edit any other cell**.
+  :warning: **DO NOT edit any other cell**.
 Everything else is automatically populated.

   <div><img src="./images/Table.png" width="150"></div>